 6. Balance training

 Balancing exercise help to increase proprioception and the body’s ability to make quick adjustments.
-This is particularly important after a prolonged absence from sports .
+It can also help beef up the strength of the ankle stabilizing muscles that can assist the Achilles.
+Balance training is particularly important after a prolonged absence from sports.

 Once the tendon has ruptured